JimDesu/basis-lang/spec.md

 The variant in the absent state has no active candidate; the witness slot is null.
 Dispatching through `::` on an absent-state variant slot is **undefined** at the language level: the typechecker rejects the dispatch with a static error when the absent state is structurally reachable, and the variant must be narrowed (`-<`) into a candidate state before dispatch.
 The narrowing operator handles the absent case explicitly per its grammar (§7.14).

-The variant-class-witness slot composes with both Case A and Case B (§9.9): a variant slot used in a Case A position requires the type-variable bound to be satisfied by the active candidate's type; a variant slot used in a Case B position carries its own witness from the slot's third word, satisfying the existential parameter directly.
+The variant-class-witness slot composes with both Case A and Case B (§9.9):

+- **Case A.** A variant slot in a Case A position requires the type-variable bound to be satisfied by the active candidate's type.
+The dispatch flows through the hidden-parameter witness channel; the variant's word-3 witness is not involved.

+- **Case B, direct reuse.** When the variant type `V` is declared as an instance of the target class `C` (`.instance V : C`), the variant's word-3 witness is the V-as-C witness, populated at construction.
+The variant slot satisfies the Case B C-typed parameter by **direct slot copy**: the parameter receives a 3-word slot whose third word is exactly the dictionary the dispatch needs.

+- **Case B, wrap insertion.** When `V` is not declared as an instance of `C` but every candidate of `V` is individually an instance of `C`, the typechecker inserts a **wrap** at the call boundary.
+The wrap is a tag-dispatched construction: it branches on the variant's word-1 tag and, per branch, builds a fresh Case B slot whose word 3 is the (candidate, `C`) instance dictionary.
+The wrap is statically determined per candidate; the runtime cost is a single tag-branch plus the fresh slot construction.

+- **Statically rejected.** When `V` is not declared as an instance of `C` and some candidate of `V` is not an instance of `C`, the value is not well-typed at the C-typed parameter position and the call is rejected at typecheck.

+The reuse-vs-wrap disambiguation is **static and local**: the typechecker examines only the variant type `V`, the target class `C`, and the visible instance declarations.
+No flow analysis of construction-time class context is required.

 ### 9.20 Class-Method Fexpr-Typed Parameters